ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### AutoIt Send Function Internal

 Actually the **Send** AutoIt function uses one of the WinAPI subroutines or functions.
 It will be useful to discover which one of the possible WinAPI functions have been used.
-[API Monitor v2](http://www.rohitab.com/apimonitor) is a suitable tool for monitoring API calls made by an application.
+[API Monitor v2](http://www.rohitab.com/apimonitor) is a suitable tool for hooking API calls made by an application.
 We will rely on it in our investigation.

 These are steps to monitor **Send.au3** application WinAPI calls: